DylnH/BasicCAD_2020-2021/README.md

 ### Lesson(s) Learned
 - I learned how easy it is to use Onshape
-- I learned that all you really need to recreate a part is to know the diamensions.
+- I learned that all you really need to recreate a part is to know the dimensions.
 - I learned that I am significantly better at CAD than Coding and that I should work to being equally great at both.